kyma-project/api-gateway/docs/user/apirule-migration/01-84-migrate-oauth2-v1beta1-to-v2.md

 ## Steps

 In this example, the APIRule `v1beta1` was created with the **oauth2_introspection** handler, so the migration targets an APIRule `v2` using the **extAuth** handler.
 To illustrate the migration, the HTTPBin service is used, exposing the `/anything` and `/.*` endpoints.
 The HTTPBin service is deployed in its own namespace, with Istio enabled, ensuring the workload is part of the Istio service mesh.
+This example assumes that the targeted workload is only exposed by a single APIRule in version `v1beta1`.

+> [!WARNING]
+> If multiple APIRules target the same workload, you must perform an additional migration step to avoid traffic disruption.
+This step involves creating an additional, temporary AuthorizationPolicy before applying first migrated APIRule `v2` to allow traffic for workloads exposed by APIRules `v1beta1` not yet migrated to version `v2`.
+For detailed instructions, refer to the [Migrate multiple APIRules `v1beta1` targeting same workload](./01-90-migrate-multiple-apirules-targeting-same-workload.md) documentation before proceeding.
+>

 1. Retrieve a configuration of the APIRule in version `v1beta1` and save it for further modifications.
 For instructions, see [Retrieve the Complete **spec** of an APIRule in Version `v1beta1`](./01-81-retrieve-v1beta1-spec.md).